augustepoiroux/LeanInteract/docs/user-guide/basic-usage.md

 The response contains:

 - An environment state (`env`) that can be used for subsequent commands
-- Messages returned by Lean (errors, information, etc.)
+- Messages returned by Lean if any (errors, information, etc.)

 ### Working with Environment States